Bela Rada • Chain Folk Dance • Serbia/Šumadija

 I did find a rather sordid version of the lyrics that somewhat resembles the story.

-Dancing Examples: Bela Rada
+Dancing Examples: Crum version of Bela Rada

-Dancing Examples: Makazice and Bela Rada
+Dancing Examples: Makazice and Bela Rada (Crum)

 Lyrics